leighhalliday/savonrb.com/index.md

 end
 {% endhighlight %}

-Or manually set the SOAP endpoint and target namespace to not use a WSDL:
+or manually set the SOAP endpoint and target namespace and not use a WSDL:

 {% highlight ruby %}
 class User